ElzeroWebSchool/PHP_Bootcamp/README.md

 ### Introduction And Important Fundamentals & Syntax

-- [ ] Introduction And Important Information ?
+- [x] Introduction And Important Information ?
-- [ ] What Is New In The Course In 2022 ?
-- [ ] How To Study The Course ?
+- [ ] What Is New And How To Study The Course ?
 - [ ] Install PHP And Setup Environment To Work
 - [ ] PHP Tags
 - [ ] Escaping Content & Instruction Separation